threefoldfoundation/books/content/technology/zos/benefits/unbreakable_storage.md

 - survives network, datacenter or node breakdown
 - no silent corruption possible
 - quantum safe (data cannot be decrypted by quantum computers) as long as quantum computer has no access to the metadata
-- self healing & autocorrecting
+- self healing and autocorrecting

 If you deploy a container with simple disk access, you don’t have it.